The Walking Dead episode, “Judge, Jury, Executioner,” is regarded as a life-altering moment in time for the series.

-When we look back at The Walking Dead this episode, “Judge, Jury, Executioner,” may be regarded as a moment in time that is life altering for the series.
-This is the moment when the show says that not only is everyone’s life at risk, but that the sanctity of what each person holds dear hangs upon a single silk thread.
-For the most part what we have is the fight between Rick and Shane last week spread throughout the group.
+This is when The Walking Dead said that not only is everyone’s life at risk, but that the sanctity of what each person holds dear hangs upon a single silk thread.
+What we have is the fight between Rick and Shane from the previous episode spread throughout the group.

 “I ain’t like that.
 You gotta believe me.” – Randall

 The Walking Dead episode starts with Daryl torturing Randall in the barn, and we learn a little about the group the kid was with.

 They rape teenage girls, kill people, and have automatic weapons.
 Clearly, this is not a stable and reasonable group, but Randall claims he was there just to survive, to be with other people.
 One can get behind that idea, but it’s also curious as to why he would try to argue his way out of a death sentence by saying he’s not like the people in his group.
 That just seems silly.